DevNugget/Cambridge-Pseudo-Code-Transpiler/README.md

 PRINT "Hello World!" // Same as OUTPUT

 MyCode <- "99B64" // Example variable
-OUTPUT "My ID is " , MyCode // This prints: My ID is 99B64 || this is also used only if the variable we are concatinating is a string.
+// This prints: My ID is 99B64 || this is also used only if the variable we are concatinating is a string.
+OUTPUT "My ID is " , MyCode

 MyInt <- 58

-OUTPUT "My integer is " ,, MyInt // This prints: My integer is 58 || We use double commas to convert any non string value into a string, this is because it was difficult for me to type check these when writing the transpiler.
+// This prints: My integer is 58 || We use double commas to convert any non string value into a string, this is because it was difficult for me to type check these when writing the transpiler.
+This is not to be taken over to an exam, we are foregoing accuracy to make it runnable.
+OUTPUT "My integer is " ,, MyInt

 INPUT Text
 ```